Quotients of buildings by groups acting freely on chambers: Weyl Data

 \subsection{Graphs of Type $M$}

-Let $M$ be a Coxeter matrix on $S$ with associated Coxeter group $W$.
-Let us call a graph $\cW$ labeled over $S$ a \textbf{graph of type $M$}.
-From now on, we say \textbf{chambers} instead of vertices.
+Let $M=(m_{st})$ be a Coxeter matrix on $S$ with associated Coxeter group $W=W(M)$.
+Let us call a graph $\cW$ labeled over $S$ a \emph{graph of type $M$}.
+From now on, we say \emph{chambers} instead of vertices.
+For $\gb$ a gallery in a graph of type $M$, recall that $\gb_S$ denotes the word over $S$ which is the sequence of types of edges of $\gb$.
+The element

-Let $\gb$ be a gallery in a graph of type $M$.
-Recall that $\gb_S$ denotes the word over $S$ which is the sequence of types of edges of $\gb$.
-The element of $W$ for which $\gb_S$ is a decomposition is called the \textbf{$W$-length} of $\gb$.
-We denote the $W$-length of $\gb$ by $\gb_W$.
-A \textbf{geodesic} $\gga$ (or `gallery of reduced type') is a gallery whose type $\gga_S$ is a reduced word.
+for which $\gb_S$ is a decomposition is called the \emph{$W$-length} of $\gb$.
+Let a \emph{geodesic} $\gamma$ (often called a gallery of reduced type) be a gallery whose type $\gamma_S$ is a reduced word.